 The general meeting of shareholders is the Company's ultimate decision-making forum.
 Resolutions of the general meeting are generally passed by an absolute majority of the votes represented at the meeting.
-As detailed above, certain resolutions may require the approval of two-thirds of the shares and an absolute majority of the nominal share capital represented at a general meeting of shareholders.
+As mentioned above, certain resolutions may require the approval of two-thirds of the shares and an absolute majority of the nominal share capital represented at a general meeting of shareholders.

-Further details on quorum and requisite majorities may be found in Article 18 of the Articles.
+Further details on quorum and requisite majorities may be found in Article 704 of the Swiss Code of Obligations and Article 18 of the Articles.